BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 Different financial products in India follow different compounding practices.
 Compounding frequencies may also differ from one product or another.
 Some examples are:

-- Fixed Deposits (FDs) commonly use quarterly compounding, although some may offer monthly, half-yearly or annual compounding depending on the bank’s terms.
+Fixed deposits (FDs) Commonly follow quarterly compounding.
+Some banks may offer monthly, half-yearly, or annual compounding depending on their terms and conditions.

-- Recurring Deposits (RDs) usually follow quarterly compounding, like many FDs.
+Recurring deposits (RDs) Generally follow quarterly compounding, similar to many fixed deposits.

-- Market-linked products such as mutual funds, ULIPs, and the National Pension System (NPS) do not use traditional compounding.
-Their values change based on market movements and are reflected in the daily Net Asset Value (NAV).
-However, over time, if potential returns are reinvested, they may continue to grow and achieve a compounding-like effect.
+Market-linked products (mutual funds, ULIPs, NPS) Do not use traditional compounding.
+Investment values change based on market movements.
+Over time, if potential returns are reinvested, they may create a compounding-like effect, but returns are market-linked and not guaranteed.

 Each product’s structure and frequency influences how the value changes over time.
 Investors may choose suitable options based on their financial objectives and comfort with different types of products.
 You can use an online available compound interest calculator India to calculate your potential returns and plan your approach.